 When in Hilton Head Island, SC and other coastal regions planning water activities, you should know the tides.
 Tides can vary from one location to another along the coast, so talk to local people and / or check tide tables for the area if you know how tides work.

-The Hilton Head tides have an average change of 8 feet between high and low tide breaking down to about 1.3 feet avg an hour (in reality there is roughly two slack tides for about an hour then about 5 hours of current of about 1.6 during that time).
+The Hilton Head tides have an average change of 8 feet between high and low tide breaking down to about 1.3 feet avg an hour (in reality there is roughly two slack tides for about 30 minutes or so to then about 5.5 hours of current of about 1.6+ feet during that time).
 The tide will range from 6.5 to 12.5 (+/-) feet difference depending on tide coefficient based on the sun and moons distance and gravitational pull on the earth.
 Marine geography also helps play a role in tide heights as well.
 We have one of the greatest difference on the East coast, the same around NY.
 While Florida and NC has roughly a 2-3 foot difference between high and low-tides but the Fundy Bay in Canada has around a 50 foot difference being one of the greatest in the world.

 In the pictures posted here, you can see the marks on the poles of the high-tide rub marks (by the dock rings by my feet) out of my reach and I can touch an eight foot ceiling.
 Also the ramp will be more like a bridge at high tide.
 When going out boating, jet skiing, kayaking, paddle boarding or anything especially on the back of the island.
 You will need to pay attention to the tide of when is high, when is low and which direction it may be moving between tides especially on human powered activities.
 In between the tides, especially around mid-tide (halfway between high and low tide) the current will be strong and when doing human powered activities, will be more tiresome when going against it.